jakmaz/todo-lab/README.md

 - **Data structures** (managing a list of tasks)
 - **Printing and formatting** (user-friendly output)
 - **Mutability or immutability** (depending on the paradigm)

-It's small enough to finish in one sitting, but big enough to feel how each language "wants" to be written.

 ## Languages